-By default Rails uses sqlite3, But you may want to install MySQL, PostgreSQL or other RDBMS.
-This is optional if you have the database install you may skip this step and it is not mandatory that you have a dtabase install to start the rails server.
-For this tutorial we are using PostgreSQL database.
+By default, Rails uses sqlite3, but you may want to install MySQL, PostgreSQL, or other RDBMS.
+This is optional; if you have the database installed, then you may skip this step and it is not mandatory that you have a database installed to start the rails server.
+For this tutorial, we are using PostgreSQL database.
 Therefore use the following commands to install PostgreSQL.

 tp> sudo yum install postgresql-server postgresql-contrib

 Accept the prompt, by responding with a y.
-Use the following command ro create a PostgreSQl database cluster.
+Use the following command to create a PostgreSQl database cluster.

 tp> sudo postgresql-setup initdb

-Use the following command start and enable PostgreSQL.
+Use the following command to start and enable PostgreSQL.

 tp> sudo systemctl start postgresql tp> sudo systemctl enable postgresql